 NFE was formed as a Delaware limited liability company by New Fortress Energy Holdings on August 6, 2018.
+NFE currently has no assets or liabilities and has conducted no operations.
 New Fortress Energy Holdings currently owns all of the outstanding membership interests of the subsidiaries through which we operate our business, including NFE Atlantic.
 New Fortress Energy Holdings' only asset other than cash is its investments in consolidated subsidiaries.